 He’s also depicted quite often in sacred art—perhaps most impressively by one of the imposing statues of the Apostles in St. Paul’s Outside the Walls Basilica in Rome:

 Matthias is often portrayed holding a book, as in the image above.
 Other images have him holding an ax (thought to be the instrument of his martyrdom):

 Not to be outdone, some depict him with both a book and an ax:

-In the Latin Church, May 14 is celebrated as his Feast Day, and in his honor, the the priest wears red vestments.
+In the Latin Church, May 14 is celebrated as his Feast Day, and in recognition of his martyrdom the the priest wears red vestments.

 Good for him.
-But for a number of reasons, I’ve always been drawn to the other guy: Joseph called Barsabbas, who was also known as Justus (JcBwwakaJ for short).
+But for many reasons, I’ve always been drawn to the other guy: Joseph called Barsabbas, who was also known as Justus (JcBwwakaJ for short).